uniraymond/Minishop/README.md

 and the command will be using

-1. php symfony new smallshop
+1. php symfony new Minishop
 2. php app/console generate:bundle --namespace=Minishop/ShopBundle --format=yml

 3. open parameter.yml to setup database